This article is part of our “Business Startup Guide”—a curated list of our articles that will get you up and running in no time!

 - Why do you want to start a business?
-Is it money, freedom, creativity, or some other reason?
+Is it money, freedom and flexibility, to solve a problem, or some other reason?

 - What industries do you know about?

-- Would you want to provide a service or a product?
+- Do you want to provide a service or a product?

 - What do you like to do?